 Note: University Flying Club does not offer Flight Training.
 This page provides information on the various pilot licences available.
-To hire our RV-9A you will need a minimum of a PPL.
-RPL holders are not permitted to fly the aircraft.

 - A recreational pilot license (RPL) is intended for those who want to fly purely for recreational purposes with restrictions.